By Wendy Stoltz / Last Modified On January 15, 2023

 Raise your hand if you like waffles?
 Now raise them again if you like chocolate?
 If you are a fan of both, you are going to LOVE these Gluten-Free Chocolate Waffles.
 They are fudgy, dense, and perfect for drizzling chocolate sauce or pure maple syrup on.

 Just like any good waffle recipe, these Gluten-Free Chocolate Waffles are simple to make and use minimal ingredients.
 You don't need anything fancy to make these, and they whip up in no time.
-These waffles are an adaption from my Gluten-Free Waffles recipe.

 When I first made these waffles, my kids devoured the whole batch in less than a week.
-Not only did they enjoy them for breakfast, one night we used them to make ice cream sandwiches.
+Not only did they enjoy them for breakfast, one night we used them to make gluten free ice cream sandwiches.
 We smashed a large scoop of dairy-free vanilla ice cream in between two gluten-free chocolate waffles and called it dessert.
 Another night we made s'mores with them- delish!

 These waffles are made using one bowl and only nine standard ingredients.
 This batch makes 12-1 6 waffles (depending on the size) but you can easily double the batch.
 I love batch-cooking and often double up on waffles and freeze them for my girls.

 They like to pull the frozen waffles out of the freezer and toast them in the toaster for a quick, yet filling breakfast.
 I always serve them with fresh fruit and a protien, but they are pretty filling on their own.

 I don’t have Ryze flour, what else can I use?